• Client :Brigade Arts Affaires de Montréal (BAAM)

 • Artiste :Philippe Allard with Justin Duchesneau

-• Photos Credits :Philippe Allard
+• Crédit photos :Philippe Allard

 This work of art includes seven bronze-plated columns, a central column made of translucent concrete in the shape of twisting cubes that are illuminated at nightfall, as well as seven granite forms that extend 0.3 to 0.6 m above the ground.